 In her 6 years at Trend Hunter, Armida has worked as a writer, editor, and advisor at Trend Hunter.
 Currently, she’s leveraging her 360-degree view of our content and passion for consumer behaviour in her role as the Vice President of Insight at Trend Hunter.
 She runs workshops and trend sessions for our top-tier clients -- such as Tribune Media and Starbucks -- as well as at conferences like Foresight and Trends, OmniShopper, and the MRIA.
 These sessions focus on research storytelling to not only inform, but engage and inspire the audience.

-She has been featured on Rogers TV, CP24, CBC and dozens of publications, discussing millennials, branding, gender equality in the workplace and celebrity culture -- though she will chat about these topics with anyone who is willing.
+She has been featured on Rogers TV, CP24, CBC and dozens of publications, discussing branding, subculture, and gender equality in the workplace; topics that she would gladly discuss with anyone who asked!

 What is unique that's not in your bio?

 I'm afraid of ketchup.
 No, my dog was not run over by a ketchup truck or anything like that.